ICB-DCM/cOmicsArt/docs/interface-details/enrichment-analysis.md

 - in case of an overrepresentation analysis you hand over a list of genes, which then will be compared to the geneset of interest, based on a supplied `universe of genes`, i.e. a set of all "possible" gene names.
 Thus your choice are

-  - **Select a Universe for enrichment (default is[clusterProfilers](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) default)**: Aside from the default options you can also choose the list of **your own** genes from data, before or after preprocessing.
+  - **Select a Universe for enrichment (default is [clusterProfilers](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) default)**: Aside from the default options you can also choose the list of **your own** genes from data, before or after preprocessing.
   - **Choose a gene set to hand over to enrich**: either you provide your own set, in